giuthas/patkit/docs/Configuration.markdown

 `%userprofile%\.satkit` (on Windows) folder.
 The local options live with the data as is explained below in [Local Configuration](#local-configuration).

+There are examples of configuration files in the GitHub repository in the `example_configs` folder.

 ## Command history